 If you’re craving some sand between your tire treads, then head to Fort Zachary Taylor State Park.
 The oceanfront park includes a concession stand, restrooms, bike parking, a great beach, picnic areas and a Civil War fort.
 Located near the park entrance are the Florida Keys Eco-Discovery Center and the U.S. Coast Guard Cutter Ingham Museum.

-Key West’s most famous resident Ernest Hemingway called our island home from 1931-1939, and he wrote such classics as “The Snows of Kilimanjaro” and “To Have and Have Not” during his stay.
-Across the street from his house and towering above the trees is the 73-foot tall Key West Lighthouse, just begging to have its picture taken.
+Key West’s most famous resident, Ernest Hemingway called our island home from 1931-1939, and he wrote such classics as “The Snows of Kilimanjaro” and “To Have and Have Not” during his stay.
+Across the street from his house and towering above the trees is the 73-foot tall Key West Lighthouse, a picturesque Key West place to see.

 The Southernmost Point